Tigers vs. Phillies Player Props Betting Odds

 Schwarber Stats

-- Kyle Schwarber has put up 36 hits with six doubles, 15 home runs and 44 walks.
-He has driven in 33 runs.
+- Kyle Schwarber has 37 hits with six doubles, 16 home runs and 44 walks.
+He has driven in 34 runs.

 Schwarber Recent Games